serefercelik/Turkish-Speech-to-Text/TURKISH_FINETUNING_Quartznet15x5_models/readme.txt

-checkpoints will be saved here.
+Checkpoints will be saved here.